-It is your right to appeal the work of the auditor after he has complete a tax audit, or “examined” your financial information and has issued his report.
+It is your right to appeal the work of the auditor after he has completed a tax audit, or "examined" your financial information and has issued his report.

 What is an IRS auditor report?

-It is report that details the additional amounts owed as well as the penalties and interest.
-The report also asks that you sign indicating your approval.
+It is a report that details the additional amounts owed as well as the penalties and interest.
+The report also asks that you sign, indicating your approval.

 What if I don’t agree with the Auditor's Report?

-That is where your right to appeal begins.
+That is where your right to your IRS tax audit appeal begins.
 In fact, the auditor will provide you with forms and information explaining your appeal rights.

 "I know my rights!
 I’ll appeal this to the Supreme Court!
 Let’s get started right away!"